Skip to main content

 communityOpen the Discord invite

-setupInstall host dependencies (SDL2, etc.)
+setupInstall host dependencies (CPAL, etc.)

 bluetooth scan [--timeout S]Linux only — scan for Bluetooth devices